-The new national strategy proposes that enhanced syndromic management of STIs become the standard of care for STI management among most at risk groups.
-In addition, it identifies an implementation plan which is program focused and recommends the establishment of the National AIDS Commission.
-Both of these measures will facilitate effective partnerships.
+The strategy proposes that enhanced syndromic management of STIs become the standard of care for STI management among most at risk groups.

+The new national strategy includes an implementation plan which is program focused and recommends the establishment of the National AIDS Commission.
+Both measures will facilitate effective partnerships.